Certora/Documentation/docs/user-guide/timeouts/timeouts-theory.md

 algorithms.

 [Programming Z3](https://theory.stanford.edu/~nikolaj/programmingz3.html)
-provides a guide to the z3 smt solver that also provides a good overview of the architecture and components of an SMT solver, including some algorithms, and further references.
+provides a guide to the z3 SMT solver that also provides a good overview of the architecture and components of an SMT solver, including some algorithms, and further references.